Raspberry and White Chocolate Muffins

 • 1 1/2 tsp baking powder

-• 45 g brown sugar
+• 1/4 cup brown sugar (45g)

 • 125 g fresh raspberries halved

-• 55 g white chocolate baking chips
+• 1/3 cup white chocolate baking chips

 Instructions

 • Preheat oven to 200°C/390°F (180°C fan-forced).
-Line a muffin tin with patty pans/muffin cases or lightly grease (Note 1).
+Grease a 12-hole muffin tin (Note 1).

 • Spoon the mixture into prepared muffin tray.
 If using, press a reserved raspberry piece into the top of each muffin.
 Bake for 20 minutes until golden brown or until a skewer inserted comes out clean.
 Allow to cool on a wire rack.